0BananaBig0/from_gcc_to_cpp/docs/SomeCFunctionsAndOperators.md

 #### Explanation

 1. `sizeof` is **a compile-time operator** that **returns the size**, in bytes, **of a type or object**.
-It can be used with types, variables, or expressions.
+2. It can be used with types, variables, or expressions.
+3. When using `sizeof` to obtain the size of an object, **the object must be statically allocated**, and **its size must be determinable at compile time**.
-2. The result is of type `size_t`, which is an unsigned integral type.
+4. The result is of type `size_t`, which is an unsigned integral type.

 #### Syntax